IgniteUI/help-topics/topics/02_Controls/igSpreadsheet/00_igSpreadsheet_overview/07_igSpreadsheet_Filter_Dialog.md

 ## Topic Overview
 ### Purpose
-This topic explains what operations can be performed by the user with the control’s filter dialog to create complex filters in a column.
+This topic explains what operations can be performed by the user with the control’s filter dialog to create or modify complex filters in a column.

 ### Required background
 To understand this topic you need to be familiar with the concept and topics related to the [Infragistics JavaScript Excel Library](javascript-excel-library.html) and [igSpreadsheet](igSpreadsheet_Feature_Overview.html).